-Our previous contributions reported novel empirical findings (including dopamine midbrain spiking- vs-forebrain release dissociation (Hamid et. al., 2016, NatureNeuro, Mohebi et. al., 2019, Nature) and striatal dopamine waves in dorsal striatum (Hamid et. al., 2021 Cell) that have significantly (re)shaped formalizations of dopamine’s role in reinforcement learning and agency learning.
+Our previous contributions have reported novel empirical findings (including dopamine midbrain spiking- vs-forebrain release dissociation (Hamid et. al., 2016, NatureNeuro, Mohebi et. al., 2019, Nature) and striatal dopamine waves in dorsal striatum (Hamid et. al., 2021 Cell)) that have significantly (re)shaped formalizations of dopamine’s role in Reinforcement Learning and agency learning.
 The lab seeks to build on this trajectory to make deep contributions that integrate experimental findings into multilevel neurocomputational models for tandem and cyclical advances in the simulated and empirical understanding of brain mechanisms for valuation, selection, planning, and execution of behavioral goals.

 - Zacharoff LA, Hamid AA, Engeland WC, Dubinsky JM, Abnormal Recovery from Acute Stress in Huntingtons Disease Mice.
 2021. bioRxiv 2021.07.21.453245;

 - Hamid AA.
 (2021) Dopaminergic Specializations for Flexible Behavioral Control: Linking Levels of Analysis and Functional Architectures.
 Current Opinion In Behavioral Sciences 41, 131-136.

 - Hamid AA, Frank MJ, Moore CI.
 (2021) Dopamine Waves as a Mechanism Of Spatiotemporal Credit Assignment.
 Cell 184, 2733-2749.

 - Zacharoff LA, Hamid AA, Engeland WC, Dubinsky JM.
 (2021) Abnormal Recovery from Acute Stress in Huntingtons Disease Mice. bioRxiv.